VolodiaPG/linux-xanmod/README.md

         1 : CacULE by Hamad Al Marri
         2 : CacULE-RDB by Hamad Al Marri
-        3 : BMQ by Alfred Chen
-        4 : PDS by Alfred Chen

 Leave this variable empty if you don't want to add a CPU Scheduler.